dereuromark/cakephp-shim/docs/Features.md

 ## Features

 ### Upgrade helpers
-Use `Configure::write('App.warnAboutNamedParams', true)` to warn about named param leftovers, that should have been migrated to query strings.
+Use `Configure::write('Shim.warnAboutNamedParams', true)` to warn about named param leftovers, that should have been migrated to query strings.
 This way you can detect and fix them.
-After you finished migrating them, you can use `Configure::write('App.handleNamedParams', true)` to 301-redirect all to the corresponding new query string URLs.
+After you finished migrating them, you can use `Configure::write('Shim.handleNamedParams', true)` to 301-redirect all to the corresponding new query string URLs.
 Note that in debug mode, it will be a 302 redirect as debugging would be more difficult otherwise.
-If you rather throw a 404 exception, use `Configure::write('App.handleNamedParams', 'exception')`.
+If you rather throw a 404 exception, use `Configure::write('Shim.handleNamedParams', 'exception')`.

-Use `Configure::write('App.warnAboutMissingContain', true)` to warn about models not being recursive -1 and not having a contain key in the options array.
+Use `Configure::write('Shim.warnAboutMissingContain', true)` to warn about models not being recursive -1 and not having a contain key in the options array.
 Those most likely fetch too much (or at least uncontrolled) data, which should be avoided, as 3.x won't do this either.
 Better to be exact now.

-Note: You can also throw exceptions (ShimException) in debug mode, if that is more useful for you, by using `Configure::write('App.warnAboutMissingContain', 'exception')`.
+Note: You can also throw exceptions (ShimException) in debug mode, if that is more useful for you, by using `Configure::write('Shim.warnAboutMissingContain', 'exception')`.
 In this case you should then create a custom `APP/View/Errors/shim.ctp` file as copy from an existing one, and at least add this snippet to have some details on the query being executed:
 ```php